smasty/Neevo/src/Neevo/Nette/readme.md

-This part provides tools to optimize experience when using Neevo along with Nette Framework.
+This namespace provides tools to optimize experience when using Neevo along with Nette Framework.
 It will register Neevo as a service to a DI Container.
 It will add a panel to DebugBar showing performed queries and a panel to Bluescreen with SQL query in case of NeevoException.